Autostronomy/AutoProf/docs/extramethods.rst

 **pipeline label: 'center OfMass'**

+:func:`~autoprofutils.Center.Center_OfMass`

-Wrapper for photutils method which finds the flux centroid of an image to determine the center.
+Wrapper for basic method which finds the flux centroid of an image to determine the center.

 Isophote Initialize - Mean
 ----------------------------------------------------------------------

 **pipeline label: 'isophoteinit mean'**

+:func:`~autoprofutils.Isophote_Initialize.Isophote_Initialize_mean`

 Similar to the standard isophote initialization method, except flux values along isophotes are evaluated using the mean (instead of the median) which is more accurate in the low S/N limit that pixel values are integers.